Business Development Manager

 North West, and North Wales and Merseyside

-Her priority is to support engineers to become professionally registered.
-She wants to encourage them and help them discover the simplest route, and not to be baffled by jargon or daunted by the process.
-Helping people to develop their skills has always been a passion; Emma is a guest lecturer at Salford University, as well as a teacher trainer and assessor for swimming teachers and lifeguards.
+Her priority is to support engineers to become professionally registered at the route most appropriate for them, and co-ordinate development plans with Managers and Mentors where required.
+She aims to encourage and help applicants to find the simplest route to registration, and not to be baffled by jargon or daunted by the process.
+Helping people to develop their skills has always been a passion; Emma is a guest lecturer at Salford University and is currently completing her Chartered Management Institute Diploma in Management Coaching and Mentoring.

 Emma-Jane's's top three